 Paddlesport Instructors are trained to work from their choice of kayak, open canoe, sit on top or stand up paddleboard and look after others in a range of stable craft (kayak, open canoe, sit on top or stand up paddleboard) as both single discipline and mixed fleets.

 For further details of the Paddlesport Instructor award see https://www.britishcanoeing.org.uk/courses/paddlesport-instructor.

 - Membership and registration with British Canoeing – see below.

-- Personal paddling and rescue competence (the Course Guide available at the link above includes a checklist of the skills required).
+- Personal paddling and rescue competence (the Course Guide available through the link above includes a checklist of the skills required).

 - Be a minimum of 14 years old.

-All candidates are required to register for the award with British Canoeing (or national association if appropriate).
-Details of the registration process and fees can be found at https://www.britishcanoeing.org.uk/courses/paddlesport-instructor/ or national association websites.
+All candidates are required to be members and register for the award with British Canoeing (or national association if appropriate).
+Details of the registration process and fees can be found on the British Canoeing and national association websites.
 You should allow at least a week for your registration to be processed.

 Please ensure you bring with you to the first day of the course evidence of your candidate registration and your Foundation Safety and Rescue Training (FSRT) certificate or other evidence of completion.

 The Paddlesport Instructor course comprises tuition, coaching practice, homework and assessment tasks over two days.

 Personal clothing and equipment